 Is there anything more adventurous than a jungle safari?
 Does batting eyelids with the Great Indian tiger excite you?
 If your answer is yes, then our list of top 5 National Parks in India is a must read for you.
 India is a nation full of diversity where each and every region is scattered with several wildlife sanctuaries.
 However, a jungle safari always takes the cake.
 Although there are several animals in Indian wildlife parks, rendezvous with tigers will be the high point of your jungle safari.
-Here is a list of top 5 national parks in India for your kind perusal.

 Jim Corbett National Park